-On May 3rd John Burgess’ exhibition “Cambodia reawakening – One year after the Khmer Rouge” opens for the first time in Siem Reap.
-Anjali House’s young adults have joined forces with John Burgess, a former journalist for The Washington Post, and accompagnied the photos with their thoughts and feelings on the history of the country.
+“Cambodia reawakening – One year after the Khmer Rouge”, a photo exhibition by John Burgess from May 4-17 at Footprint cafe in Siem Reap.
+Anjali House’s young adults have joined forces with John Burgess, a former journalist for The Washington Post and accompagnied the photos with their thoughts and feelings on the history of their country.

 The exhibition depicts the journey of John Burgess, who arrived in Phnom Penh in April 1980 with one of the first reporting visas granted by the country’s new government following the overthrow of the Khmer Rouge.
 Over the next two weeks, he explored the capital and traveled by car around the Tonle Sap, with stops in Siem Reap and Battambang.
 He found a country that in some places was stuck in the horrors of the past and in others was fast springing back to life, driven by the boundless energy and ingenuity of its people.